adalialee/hci-final-project/README.md

 Scrolling down the page to view recipes:
 ![scrolled down view](morerecipe.png)

+Useful features:
+- fill in as many filters as you want
+- exact amounts of ingredients listed
+- copy to clipboard function

 Future features:
-- individual view of each recipe's details
+- add photos for step by step guidance
 - weekly meal planning
-- grocery lists
+- grocery lists paired with recipes

 # Running the App
 To install dependencies `cd` to the folders for both the frontend and server in Time2Cook, and enter: `npm i`